red-void/sed-battleship/README.md

 # The game

-It is a classic battleship game with standard russian rules:
+This is a classic battleship game with standard Russian rules:

-1. Each player has 10x10 field.
+1. Each player has a 10×10 grid.
-2. Each player has 10 ships: one 4-squared battleship, two 3-squared cruisers, three 2-squared destroyers and four 1-squared torpedo boats.
+2. Each player has 10 ships: one 4‑square battleship, two 3‑square cruisers, three 2‑square destroyers, and four 1‑square torpedo boats.
-3. Ships cannot be placed adjacent to each other.
+3. Ships cannot be placed adjacent to each other (diagonally or orthogonally).
-4. If hit, player continues shooting.
+4. If a player hits an enemy ship, they continue shooting.
-5. If missed, the enemy takes turn.
+5. If a player misses, the turn passes to the opponent.

-Player plays against the computer.
-There are 5 difficulty levels.
+The player competes against the computer.
+There are five difficulty levels.

 # How to run